reproduce-work/reproduce-work/reproduce/tmp/lowdown_input.md

 ## Computational reproducibility with specification curves or ML-driven analysis

-One may ask whether the framework here allows for $p$-hacking type of behavior.
-To this, we say merely that the framework here is not a panacea; the bar we wished to clear in this first version of the project was to take steps toward a world where computational reproduction is possible.
-Developing software specifically designed to discourage or encourage certain aspects of human behaviors is a task for future work.
+One may ask whether the framework here prevents questionable research practices including undesirable behavior like $p$-hacking or seed hacking.
+Unfortunately, the framework put forward here is not a panacea.
+The bar we set out to clear in this version of the project was to take steps toward a world where computational reproduction is possible.
+Developing software specifically designed to discourage bad or encourage good aspects of research behavior is a task for future work.
 Nonetheless, it is valuable to discuss some ideas in which we may use our computing paradigm to encourage certain behaviors and practices of quantitative research.

-One such method that may be possible to explore in future versions of this work is the potential for pre-registering exactly the model specification with which one wishes to estimate.
+One such method for exploration in future versions of this work is the potential for pre-registering exactly the model specification with which one wishes to estimate.
 If we were forced to pre-register our exact model specifications, we would be discouraged from pursuing models that depend on researcher degrees of freedom that can be exploited between the collection of data and reporting of results.
 As such, this may encourage scientists to explore the use of machine learning for analysis of heterogeneous treatment effects or specification curve analyses that are designed to be robust to specification searching.

 # Conclusion

-In conclusion, this paper has argued that computational reproduction is a promising avenue for improving the quality of scientific research.
 The project put forward in the body of this project is a mere first step in the direction of computational reproduction.
 The software lacks support for many important features and the concept is heretofore untested.
-However, given the low bars required to improve the existing practices around computational reproduction, we beleive this project and the ideas put forward here have potential as the seed of a revolution in reproducibility.
+While there are many aspects to reproducibility in the epistemology of science, we believe that computational reproducibility is a necessary first step toward a world where scientific results are verifiable and trustworthy.
+However, given the low bars required to improve the existing practices around computational reproduction, we beleive this project and the ideas put forward here have potential as the seed of a growing culture of scientific rigor and transparency.